Is tastytrade Safe?

 Dividend Reinvestment Plan (DRIP): Available.

-Initial Public Offerings (IPOs): Not offered.
+Initial Public Offerings (IPOs): Not available.

 Securities Lending Program: Available.

-Extended-Hours Trading: Pre-market and after-hours trading are available.
+Extended-Hours Trading: Pre-market and post-market trading available.

 tastytrade Review Judgment